24 Examples of Eagle Scout Recommendation Letter (Template)

 Provide your detailed information

-When asking your recommenders to write an Eagle Scout recommendation letter, ensure to provide them with crucial details about the application.
-Let them know of the guidelines for writing an effective Eagle Scout recommendation letter.
-The candidate or anyone outside the Eagle Scout board review should not be shown the letter.
+When asking your recommenders to write one, ensure to provide them with crucial details about the application.
+Let them know of the guidelines for writing an effective one.
+The candidate or anyone outside the board review should not be shown the letter.

-Inform them that the recommendation letter should highlight their interactions with you and ideally give examples of what you have done or achieved.
-It should be aligned to the Scout Oath and Scout Law, meaning it should be related to the values of these guidelines.
-You must issue them with a copy of the Scout Law and Scout Oath.
+Inform them that the letter should highlight their interactions with you and ideally give examples of what you have done or achieved.
+It should be aligned with the Scout Oath and Scout Law, meaning it should be related to the values of these guidelines.
+You must issue them with a copy.

 In addition, communicate the deadline for submission and the email address or mail address where the letter should be sent and to whom it should be addressed.
 Lastly, invite them to your court of honor.